 - Foreign exchange risk.
 FX risk arises from Client FX dealing and FX mismatch between assets and liabilities.
 Client FX dealing are FX deals done with the CBN Group's clients who wish to hedge their FX exposure.
 A covering trade matching the clients trade with the CBN Group must be placed with an FX market maker to ensure there is no residual Market Risk for the CBN Group.
-The FX mismatch between assets and liabilities arises from the fact that the majority of the CBN Group's funding base is in US\$ but investment opportunities may be in another currency; and - Interest Rate Risk in the Banking Book ('IRRBB').
+The FX mismatch between assets and liabilities arises from the fact that the majority of the CBN Group's funding base is in USD but investment opportunities may be in another currency; and - Interest Rate Risk in the Banking Book ('IRRBB').
 Interest rate risk arises from the existence of mismatches in interest rate exposures or sensitivities between assets and liabilities on the CBN Group's balance sheet.
-The CBN Group funding consists of both non-interest bearing accounts and accounts that do not receive interest when interest rates are below a certain threshold.
-In recent years, most accounts have been non-interest bearing due to the low interest rates, with some only receiving interest in the last year.
+The CBN Group funding consists of both non-interest bearing accounts or accounts that do not receive interest when interest rates are below a certain threshold.
+In prior years, most accounts have been non-interest bearing or charged a negative rate due to the low or negative interest rates, with some receiving interest in the last year as interest rates increased significantly.
 Using these liabilities to fund interest-bearing assets, the CBN Group earnings may partially reflect any variation in interest rates from one reporting period to the next.
-In this situation a drop in the level of interest rates will reduce earnings unless a hedge is in place or rate reductions can be passed onto liabilities.
+In this situation a drop in the level of interest rates will partially reduce earnings unless a hedge is in place or rate reductions can be passed onto liabilities.